vineethtw/fusion/README.rst

-Experimental project for Openstack Heat Heater
+An experimental project that encompasses some of the intentions of the OpenStack Heater project.